voltrue2/gracenode/README.md

 ##Methods

 ###.setConfigPath(configDirectoryPath [string])
-Tells GraceNode where to find the configuraitons files.
+Tells gracenode where to find the configuraitons files.
 ```
 gracenode.setConfigPath('configs/');
 ```

 ###.setConfigFiles(configFileList [array])
-Give GraceNode the list of configuration files to be used.
+Give gracenode the list of configuration files to be used.
 The files must be in the directory given to setConfigFiles.
 ```
 gracenode.setConfigFiles(['conf.json']);
 ```

 ###.registerShutdownTask(taskName [string], task [function]);
-Registers a function to be executed when GraceNode process is shutting down to ensure graceful exit of the application
+Registers a function to be executed when gracenode process is shutting down to ensure graceful exit of the application
 ```
 gracenode.registerShutdownTask('example', function (callback) {
 	// handle graceful tasks here